Berlin in One Day: Best Itinerary, Map, Tips & Guide

 Charlottenburg Palace

-If you take one day trip from Berlin, make it this highly recommended and well organized walking tour.
+If you only take one day trip from Berlin, make it this highly recommended and well organized Sachsenhausen Concentration Camp Memorial walking tour with a professional guide.

-Take a trip to the Sachsenhausen Concentration Camp Memorial and learn about a somber but important chapter in Germany’s history.
+On the guided tour, you’ll learn about a somber but important chapter in Germany’s history.
 Start your guided experience at the Camp Administration Center, now an on-site museum, but formerly the base for overseeing the Third Reich’s 32 main camps and 1000+ satellite camps.
 Hear stories of revolt by Jewish prisoners in 1942, defiance by British prisoners of war, and sabotage by Soviet and Polish prisoners.

 Written for The Gap Decaders by Matt of Wheatless Wanderlust